MENU

 • Airport pick up, drop by private vehicles.

-• 03 night’s standard twin- sharing accommodation in a 3 starts hotel in Kathmandu.
+• 03 night’s standard twin- sharing accommodation in a 3 star hotel in Kathmandu.

 • 12 nights twin sharing accommodation during trek.